 2003 - Mississippi Power establishes a "green rate" for customers, an optional rate to contribute to the production or purchase of renewable energy - electrical energy produced using renewable resources.

 2005 - Hurricane Katrina struck on August 29, taking down the company's electric system and leaving every single customer without service.
-A team of 12,000 - employees and crews from every state and Canada - restore service to all who can receive it in only 12 days.
+A team of 12,000 - employees and crews from 23 states - restore service to all who can receive it in only 12 days.

 2006 - Plant Daniel in Escatawpa, Miss., is selected for a multi-year research project to test carbon dioxide storage by the U.S. Department of Energy and the National Energy Technology Laboratory.